Saiber70/csc648-03-sp23-team05/credentials/README.md

 6. Database username:
 7. Database password:
 8. Database name:
-9. Instructions to connect to the server instance:
+9. Instructions to connect to the server instance and launch website:
    1. Install ssh client.
       - "sudo apt install openssh-client"
    2. Download and store the private key file.